 ALTC is especially challenged when trying to obtain local input in the planning process in eight different counties.
-In order to obtain input from the public, ALTC held three forums in 2019: Yakima for Kittitas/Yakima counties; Richland for Benton/Franklin counties; and Walla Walla for Walla Walla, Columbia, Garfield, and Asotin counties.
-Contractors, partners, Advisory Council Members, and the service delivery network were sent flyers.
-We advertised on the ALTC website, social media platform, Facebook, and public notices in the local newspapers.
-All forums were well attended by a few Advisory Council Members from Yakima, Benton, and Walla.
-SEWA ALTC Council of Government Governing Board (COG) members attended the Yakima and Walla forums.
-The COG members also went over the area plan and approved it during a COG meeting in October 2019.
-ALTC also conducts one open hearing upon the completion of the draft Area Plan for public comment.
+In order to obtain input from the public, ALTC held four remote, on-line forums in 2023: Kittitas/Yakima counties; Benton/Franklin counties; Walla Walla/Columbia, and Garfield/Asotin counties.
+Contractors, partners, Advisory Council Members, and the service delivery network were sent flyers and email reminders.
+We advertised on the ALTC website, social media platforms, and public notices in the local newspapers.
+All forums were well attended by Advisory Council Members from Kittitas/Yakima, Benton/Franklin, Walla Walla/Columbia, and Asotin/Garfield counties.
+The COG members went over the area plan and approved it during a COG meeting in October 2023.
+ALTC also has a public hearing upon the completion of the draft Area Plan for public comment.